enricmacias/ExpandableTableViewController/README.md

 func expandableTableView(expandableTableView: ExpandableTableView, didSelectSubRowAtExpandableIndexPath expandableIndexPath: ExpandableIndexPath)
 ```

-*Use the "dequeueReusableCellWithIdentifier(identifier:, expandableIndexPath:)" method from the expandableTableView property to deque cells with the ExpandableIndexPath.
+*Use the "dequeueReusableCellWithIdentifier(identifier:, expandableIndexPath:)" method from the expandableTableView property to deque cells with the given ExpandableIndexPath.
 ```swift
 func expandableTableView(expandableTableView: ExpandableTableView, cellForRowAtExpandableIndexPath expandableIndexPath: ExpandableIndexPath) -> UITableViewCell
 {